aleshaleksey/fansys23/12-equipment-economy.md

 **Potion of Second Life**: This exceptional potion recreates the effect of the ["Healing Seed"](08-spell-list.md#healing-seed) spell cast at the lowest level when imbibed (or more correctly, fed to the patient).
 As with any healing potion, its creator must pour their own vitality when creating it.
 Creation of this potion requires the alchemist to know "Healing Seed".

-**Soul Bleach**: Spirit bleach is a concoction which removes supernatural influences upon an entity's alignment, hence removing "divine", "profane" or "elemental" alignment, if it is caused by coming into contact with material, spells, or enchanted objects or locations that endow such an alignment upon a character.
+**Spirit Bleach**: This is a concoction which removes supernatural influences upon an entity's alignment, hence removing "divine", "profane" or "elemental" alignment, if it is caused by coming into contact with material, spells, or enchanted objects or locations that endow such an alignment upon a character.
 It has no effect on characters whose deeds and beliefs have caused them to be so aligned.

 ___
 ## Notes